Early Years Foundation Stage

 Throughout their first year we encourage writing for a purpose.
 By having fluid areas and mark making resources available in all areas, writing opportunities are combined into many aspects of the children’s play – when using the workshop outside they might draw what they would like to make and write a list of extra items they will use.
 In the construction area they might make a robot and label the controls, or make a card and write a message.

 The children experience maths in almost all areas of the classroom and we ensure there is appropriate equipment in all areas to facilitate this and resources are freely available to the children.

 Children display the highest levels of involvement when they are pursuing their own interests in an environment that allows them to take risks and challenge themselves, supported by skilful staff.
 Adults in Owl class teach through observing and interacting with the children.
 They know the children very well and have a good understanding of child development; they are trained to spot the teachable moments, when children are engaged.
 They observe the children carefully, join them in activities when appropriate and engage in quality interactions (teaching) to move their learning on.
 We teach through modelling, suggesting, providing vocabulary or resources, explaining or encouraging.
 Each time an adult interacts with a child they are observing, assessing, planning for and responding to that individual child.

 We follow a cycle of observation, assessment and planning using Development Matters, The National Strategy document and Learning, Playing and Interacting.
-We use topics to spark interests, in the moment planning and objective lead planning responding to children’s interests.
+We use topics to spark interests, in the moment planning and skills based planning responding to children’s interests.